These Baklava Buns with Pecans and Honey are filled with ground pecans, sugar, and cinnamon and then covered in drizzled honey.

 Using a food processor add the nuts and cinnamon and pulse until you get a fine crumb, don’t go too far or you will get nut butter and you don’t want that.
 Set aside.

-Roll out your dough as if you were making cinnamon rolls, so about a 9-x-12 inch rectangle.
-Spread butter across the dough leaving a 1 ½ inch boarder on the far edge.
-Sprinkle sugar evenly over butter.
+Roll out your dough as if you were making cinnamon rolls, so about a 12-x-18 inch rectangle.

 Sprinkle nut mixture evenly over sugared butter.